 When and how should I save for school fees?

-Almost 523,000 youngsters attended independent schools in 2017* – that’s 7% of UK children – which means a lot of families are making a long-term financial commitment.
+Almost 530,000 youngsters attended independent schools in 2018* – that’s over 7% of UK children.
+This is the highest number of pupils at independent schools since the records began in 1974 and the number has risen by over 6,000 pupils since 2017.
+This means that a lot of families are making a long-term financial commitment.

 Parents usually choose to pay by using investments** or from their regular income.
 If you can afford it from your current income then it’s a good idea to protect your income